Danish oil has a thick flow and can turn sticky or tacky if you don’t apply it properly. So, how to fix a sticky Danish oil?

 Here is a guide for this method:

-- Wipe the surface to remove dust.
+- Clean the finish to remove dust or dirt.

 - Wait 30 minutes.

-- Sand the wood with 150-grit sandpaper.
+- Sand wood with medium-grit sandpaper (100-grit).

 - Remove dust.